FebraS/sota/README.md

 ```bash
 make build
 ```
-(Output will be saved in the build/ directory).
+(Output will be saved in the build directory).

 Build binaries for all platforms (Linux, macOS Intel/Apple Silicon, Windows):